ncs-niva/ivef-sdk/README.md

 Examples for how the library can be used to generate XML or read XML are available in the example directory.

+## To build
-Build: Use _qmake_ and then _make_.
+Use Qt's `qmake` and then `make`.
 Results (schema to code executable, libraries and examples) are in build directory.

+## Compatiable Qt version
+Tested as of January 2022 with Qt version 5.12.12.